diahpramesti/calculator/README.md

 # calculator
-A simple calculator in Javascript
+A simple calculator in Javascript, HTML, and CSS